NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 ```bash
 hugectr.Model.fit()
 ```
-This method takes no extra arguments.
 It trains the model for a fixed number of epochs (epoch mode) or iterations (non-epoch mode).
-You can switch the mode of training through different configurations within `solver_parser_helper`.
-To use epoch mode training, `repeat_dataset` should be set as `False` and `num_epochs` should be set as a positive number.
-To use non-epoch mode training, `repeat_dataset` should be set as `True` and `max_iter` should be set as a positive number.
+You can switch the mode of training through different configurations.
+To use epoch mode training, `repeat_dataset` within `CreateSolver()` should be set as `False` and `num_epochs` within `Model.fit()` should be set as a positive number.
+To use non-epoch mode training, `repeat_dataset` within `CreateSolver()` should be set as `True` and `max_iter` within `Model.fit()` should be set as a positive number.

+**Arguments**
+* `num_epochs`: Integer, the number of epochs for epoch mode training.
+It will be ignored if `repeat_dataset` is `True`.
+The default value is 0.

+* `max_iter`: Integer, the maximum iteration of non-epoch mode training.
+It will be ignored if `repeat_dataset` is `False`.
+The default value is 2000.

+* `display`: Integer, the interval of iterations at which the training loss will be displayed.
+The default value is 200.

+* `eval_interval`: Integer, the interval of iterations at which the evaluation will be executed.
+The default value is 1000.

+* `snapshot`: Integer, the interval of iterations at which the snapshot model weights and optimizer states will be saved to files.
+The default value is 10000.

+* `snapshot_prefix`: String, the prefix of the file names for the saved model weights and optimizer states.
+The default value is `''`.
 ***

 **summary method**